-Genetic counseling assesses your overall cancer risk.
+Our genetic counselors can assess your risk for a variety of inherited medical conditions like cancer, genetic disorders, and birth defects.
 The process includes reviewing the pattern and ages of cancer diagnosis in your family and discussing whether those results suggest an inherited predisposition to cancer.

-We’ll consider basic genetics/inheritance principles, whether the appropriate genetic testing is available, as well as the costs, risks and benefits of testing.
+We’ll consider the basic principles of genetics and inheritance, whether the appropriate genetic testing is available, and also the costs, risks and benefits of testing.

 Aurora genetic counseling provides: